JPokemon/jpokemon-api/docs/source/apidocs/org/jpokemon/api/natures/PokemonNature.rst

 manager
 ^^^^^^^

-.. java:field:: public static NatureManager manager
+.. java:field:: public static Manager<PokemonNature> manager
    :outertype: PokemonNature

+   Indicates the manager being used to register items.
+May be ``null``.

 name
 ^^^^